 First elected in 2012 and re-elected in 2016, Constable Rosen has spent more than 27 years in local law enforcement, at the Constable’s Office and the Harris County Sheriff’s Office.
 He has worked in the Patrol Unit, Marine Patrol Unit, Warrants, Narcotics and Mental Health.

 Constable Rosen has saved taxpayers’ money every year in office by bringing a business approach to managing the budget.
 During his first year in office, he created the first Precinct One Special Response Group, the S.W.A.T. – Certified Tactical Response Team and the Game Room and Prostitution Task Force.
 As a leader in emerging technology, Constable Rosen led Precinct 1 to become the first Harris County law enforcement to deploy body cameras for deputies.
-He also ensured that all personnel attend required law enforcement ethics training.
-He established the first Precinct 1 deputy to the U.S. Drug Enforcement Administration’s Anti-drug Task Force.
+He also ensured that all personnel attend required law enforcement ethics training and has the honor of having the first Precinct 1 deputy assigned to the U.S. Drug Enforcement Administration’s Anti-drug Task Force.

 Under his leadership, the Precinct 1 Constable’s Office was twice awarded the Mothers Against Drunk Driving (MADD) Outstanding Law Enforcement Agency of the Year and was also recognized as the National Night Out Rookie (agency) of the Year.

-Constable Rosen was the recipient of the Acres Home Chamber of Business and Economic Development Inc.’s Empowerment Award in Community Politics for 2014 and the Greater Heights Chamber of Commerce’s Government Advocate of the Year Award for 2013.
+The constable was the recipient of the Acres Home Chamber of Business and Economic Development Inc.’s Empowerment Award in Community Politics for 2014 and the Greater Heights Chamber of Commerce’s Government Advocate of the Year award for 2013.
 He was awarded the Presidential Volunteerism Award for 2009, 2010 and 2011.
 He is the recipient of the Chauncy Glover Project’s Heart of Houston Award and the Crime Stoppers Johnny Klevenhagen Award.

 He is a Senior Fellow of the American Leadership Forum, a Life Member of the 100 Club of Houston, and a Life Member of the Houston Livestock Show and Rodeo.

-Constable Rosen who is a life-long Houstonian, earned a Bachelor of Science degree in Criminal Justice from the University of Houston, graduating with honors.
+Constable Rosen earned a Bachelor of Science degree in Criminal Justice from the University of Houston, graduating with honors.
 He is deeply committed to keeping families safe, aggressively addressing crime issues and improving the quality of life for all residents of Precinct 1.
-He and his family are proud residents of Precinct 1.
+He and his wife and children are proud residents of the precinct.